Terms and conditions of hire

-(1) The Hirer must pay a deposit of $50.00 cash to the Hall Secretary, who will then issue a key.
+(1) The Hirer must pay a deposit of $50.00 cash to the Hall Manager, who will then issue a key.

-(2) The key must be signed out upon issue and signed in upon return, through the Hall Secretary.
+(2) The key must be signed out upon issue and signed in upon return, through the Hall Manager.

-(3) The Hirer must return the key to the Hall Secretary as soon as possible after the hire period, and the Hall Secretary will then refund the deposit.
+(3) The Hirer must return the key to the Hall Manager as soon as possible after the hire period, and the Hall Manager will then refund the deposit.

 (4) The Hirer must not make, nor permit to be made, any copy of the key.

-(5) The Hall Secretary or the Rector may, in their absolute discretion, refuse to issue a key to any Hirer.
+(5) The Hall Manager or the Rector may, in their absolute discretion, refuse to issue a key to any Hirer.

 10. The Hirer must leave the facilities in a satisfactory and clean condition and must remove all its rubbish from the property.
 Failure to do so could result in forfeiture of the bond.
 (Please note that the general waste and recycle bins are for church use only.)